Gradient Flows for Frame Potentials on the Wasserstein Space: Gradient descent for Probabilistic Frame Potentials

-It is a key result of \cite{MartinKassoPframe} that the minimizers of this potential among probabilistic frames supported on $S^{d-1}$ are precisely the probabilistic tight $p$-frames: those probabilistic $p$-frames for which $A=B$ in the inequality above.
+We highlight two results proved in \cite{MartinKassoPframe}.
+On the one hand, when restricted to probability measures on the unit sphere and for $p\in (0, 2)$ the minimizers of $PFP_p$ are discrete measures supported by orthonormal bases \cite[Theorem 4.9]{MartinKassoPframe}.
+On the other hand, when $p>2$ is even, \cite[Theorem 4.10]{MartinKassoPframe} proved that the minimizers of this potential among probabilistic frames supported on $S^{d-1}$ are precisely the probabilistic tight $p$-frames: those probabilistic $p$-frames for which $A=B$ in the inequality above.

-In this case, the Otto calculus which we have used above can be extended to $P_p(\Rd)$, the Wasserstein space of order $p$.
-There is a similar notion of subdifferential in this space, although the construction of gradient flows is a bit more involved.